This site is intended for US eye care professionals only.

 OAKS and DERBY Icon

-ADVERSE REACTIONS IN STUDY EYE REPORTED IN ≥2% OF PATIENTS TREATED WITH SYFOVRE THROUGH MONTH 24 IN A COMBINED ANALYSIS
+ADVERSE REACTIONS IN STUDY EYE REPORTED IN ≥2% OF PATIENTS TREATED WITH SYFOVRE THROUGH YEAR 2 IN A COMBINED ANALYSIS1

 SYFOVRE